Meditation | Seven Practices To Make You More Attractive (updated 2021)

-Ideally in the morning, you are less likely to be distracted; it makes it the most important task of the day.
+Meditating in the morning is ideal as you are less likely to be distracted; it makes it the most important task of the day.

 How long should I meditate for?

-If you are a beginner, I would say 20 minutes is enough.
-You can do anything up to 40 minutes, but 20 minutes is fine.
+For a beginner, I think 20 minutes is enough going up to 40 minutes, but 20 minutes as a minimum is fine.

-Set a time: I’ve got 20 minutes to do this.
+Set a time: I have 20 minutes to dedicate to this.

 What is the best type of breathing for someone new to meditation?

-Once you have finished these three breaths, close your eyes, breathe in, just focus on the breath: Breathe, going through your nose and out through your nose slowly.
+Once you have finished these three breaths, close your eyes and breathe in.
+Simply focus on the breath: breathe in through your nose and out through your nose slowly.